 SHW563.
-VRH RANCH COW WORK.
-The ideal Ranch horse must also be a cow horse and this class demonstrates and measures the horse's ability to do cow work.
+VRH and RHC RANCH COW WORK.
+The ideal ranch horse must also be a cow horse and this class demonstrates and measures the horse's ability to do cow work.
+In addition the ideal ranch cow horse should have a natural ranch horse appearance from head to tail in each maneuver.
 Holding the saddle horn is permitted.
 There is a time limit per horse/rider team to perform the work depending on the division and the time begins when the cow is turned into the arena.
 If the time has not elapsed and the judge is satisfied that all requirements of the class have been met, the judge should blow the whistle for the exhibitor to cease work.
 The judge may blow a whistle at any time for the exhibitor to cease work for safety reasons.
 Judges will give credit for what they have seen.
 Only the judge may award a new cow to a contestant to replace a cow that will not honor a horse.
 If the judge awards a new cow, the exhibitor has the option to refuse the new cow by continuing to work.
 If the exhibitor accepts the new cow, the time for working the cow will start over.
 If the exhibitor intends to accept the new cow, the exhibitor must pull up immediately.
 When multiple judges are scoring, any one of the judges may terminate the work or signal for a new cow.